isomerpages/moe-evergreenpri/_co-curricular-programme/Co Curricular Activities (CCA).md

 ### **Clubs and Societies**

-Clubs and Societies (CS) allow students to explore and extend their interests in wide ranging and specialised areas which may be knowledge-based or skills-based.
+Clubs and Societies allow students to explore and extend their interests in wide ranging and specialised areas which may be knowledge-based or skills-based.
 Students are honed in information, communication and technical skills as they strive to grow their mastery of the specialized areas.

 1. [STEM and Environment Club](https://staging.d203o7eew4if9d.amplifyapp.com/co-curricular-programme/clubs-and-societies/)